Shivang731/Shivang731/README.md

 I’m interested in systems that enforce rules —
 and what happens when those rules are misunderstood.

-Most of my learning right now revolves around
-protocols, transactions, and software that has no room for ambiguity.
+I spend most days learning how protocols, transactions, and real software systems behave under pressure.

+Some days, you’ll catch me reading manhwa or watching anime.
+Balance matters.

 ---